Sophia Heresford has extensive corporate business experience. She is also a licensed massage therapist and an avid tech geek.

 Then she started missing work.
 Calling in sick and then confessing to co-workers that she’d actually gone shopping.
 Or that she’d been out-of-town consoling her (adult) child whose (very old) dog had died.
 Hardly valid excuses from any employee, let alone a new one who had yet to master their job.

 Training, a laborious process for our field, became erratic due to her staccato absences.
-In on the day we processed her first order, out on the day the order came to its logical conclusion.
+She was in on the day we processed her first order but out on the day the order came to its logical conclusion.
 In on the day we did the month’s accounting, out when there were questions about her accounting entries.
 In on the day she was asked to send regulatory documents, out on the day we learned they had never been sent and put our license in jeopardy.

-There was also in, but sick and slumped over her keyboard.
+There were also times she was in but sick and slumped over her keyboard.
 In, but leaving early.
 In, but gossiping with a friend and not sliding into her cubicle until an hour after her start time.

 I was speechless at the reversal in her personality.
-However, I had enough wits about me to recognize the power play and confront it head on.
-My personal ethic is I will not be bullied at work.
+However, I had enough wits about me to recognize the power play and confront it head-on.
+My personal ethic is that I will not be bullied at work.
 I would rather lose my job than suffer a bully.
 My employee had unknowingly hit my personal limit.
-Instead of caving to her power play and allowing her to manipulate me at will, I jotted down what I could remember of our conversation and notified my boss along with HR.
+Instead of caving to her power play and allowing her to manipulate me at will, I jotted down what I could remember of our conversation and notified my boss, along with HR.

 From that first meeting, things quickly got worse.
 HR met with her.
 She told them I had them boondoggled and spouted off all sorts of lies.
 When my boss and HR refused to bite, she spread vicious rumors among my staff and other departments, actively targeting my reputation.

-She told stories about me so disturbing that people went to HR with them.
+She told stories about me that were so disturbing that people went to HR with them.
 They were worried about her and afraid of what she would do next.
-She wasn’t as good as she thought at hiding her toxic nature and I had over a decade of service at this employer, meaning that, thankfully, my credibility was solid.
+She wasn’t as good as she thought at hiding her toxic nature, and I had over a decade of service at this employer—meaning that, thankfully, my credibility was solid.

 I had never before seen someone work so hard to discredit me and actively recruit people to their side of reality.
 It was incredibly threatening.

-You would think between the rumors, threats, lies and poor work performance that it would be an easy matter of terminating.
+Between the rumors, threats, lies, and poor work performance, you would think that it would be an easy matter to terminate.
 You would be wrong.
 The FMLA paperwork proved to be her savior.

 Our labor lawyers refused to terminate for fear of claims of discriminatory retaliation.
-Never mind I had four inches of documentation.
-In fact, the lawyers said they had never seen such a well documented case of poor performance, but that didn’t help me.
+Never mind that I had four inches of documentation.
+In fact, the lawyers said they had never seen such a well-documented case of poor performance, but that didn’t help me.

 Perhaps at a different company with a different policy and more tolerance for risk, things might have been different.
 It didn’t help that she went around telling everyone about her regular meetings with her lawyer.
 We would meet to discuss her performance only to be forced to listen to rants about her pending lawsuit.

 On several occasions, she was too ill to work, but in her email notifying me of the absence, she would note she was meeting with her lawyer that same day.
-So too sick for our office, but not too sick for litigation.
+So she was too sick for our office but not too sick for litigation.